The first step in the application process is to request a site visit*

 After the site visit , you may submit a grant application.
 After initial screening by the grant coordinator, the application is reviewed by the grant review committee, which meets about once a month to evaluate and make decisions on applications.
 Decisions may include a request for more information, adjustments to project design, denial of a grant award, or offer of a grant award.

 Typical grant award offers range from 25% to 75% of project cost.
 Projects with a greater water quality benefit score higher than those with a smaller water quality benefit.
 If grant is offered, the applicant must review and sign the grant agreement.
-Once approved by the District Administrator (in some cases the Board of Managers must also aprove), the project may begin.
+Non-profits and businesses will also have to sign and file a maintenance declaration with their county recorder office.
+Once approved by the District Administrator (in some cases the Board of Managers must also approve), the project may begin.

 The grantee pays for all project costs up front.
 Once the project is complete or near complete, the grantee will need to schedule a project inspection.
 The grantee must also submit a project report including receipts and photos.
 After inspection and report submisstion, the grant coordinator will submit paperwork for the grant reimbursement.
 The actual grant payment (in the form of a check) will mailed to the grantee following the next available Board of Managers meeting.